Japan during World War I: Events of 1914

 Japanese forces quickly occupied German-leased territories in the Far East.
 On 2 September 1914, Japanese forces landed on China's Shandong province and surrounded the German settlement at Tsingtao.
-During October, acting virtually independently of the civil government, the Imperial Japanese Navy seized several of Germany's island colonies in the Pacific - the Mariana, Caroline, and Marshall Islands - with virtually no resistance as while they were part of German New Guinea the islands were administered by German colonial officers with only small police forces of local Pacific islanders to defend them.
+During October, acting virtually independently of the civil government, the Imperial Japanese Navy seized several of Germany's island colonies in the Pacific—the Mariana, Caroline, and Marshall Islands—with virtually no resistance as, while they were part of German New Guinea, the islands were administered by German colonial officers with only small police forces of local Pacific islanders to defend them.
 There were small clashes between the defenders and the landing Japanese troops, but this did little to stop the Japanese takeover.
 The Japanese Navy conducted the world's first naval-launched air raids against German-held land targets in Shandong province and ships in Qiaozhou Bay from the seaplane-carrier Wakamiya.
-On 6 September 1914 a seaplane launched by Wakamiya unsuccessfully attacked the Austro-Hungarian cruiser Kaiserin Elisabeth and the German gunboat Jaguar with bombs.
+On 6 September 1914, a seaplane launched by Wakamiya unsuccessfully attacked the Kaiserin Elisabeth and the German gunboat Jaguar with bombs.

-The Siege of Tsingtao concluded with the surrender of German colonial forces on 7 November 1914.
+The Siege of Tsingtao (Qingdao) concluded with the surrender of German colonial forces on 7 November 1914.

 In September 1914, by request of the Imperial Japanese Army, the Japanese Red Cross Society put together three squads, each composed of one surgeon and twenty nurses, which were dispatched to Europe on a five-month assignment.
 The teams left Japan between October and December 1914 and were assigned to Petrograd, Paris, and Southampton.
 The arrival of these nurses received wide press coverage, and their host countries subsequently asked for these teams to extend their assignment to fifteen months.

-Japan also sent its battle cruiser HIJMS Ibuki to assist with the protection of the Australian Imperial Force (AIF) troop convoy (which included contingents from New Zealand) as it sailed from Western Australian to Egypt on 1 November 1914.
+Japan also sent its armored cruiser Ibuki to assist with the protection of the Australian Imperial Force (AIF) troop convoy (which included contingents from New Zealand) as it sailed from Western Australia to Egypt on 1 November 1914.